*This article has been updated to reflect the second round of PPP loans that opened in January 2021.

 “We have this element of subjectivity and uncertainty in knowing where the SBA may come down with the audit,” said Miller.
 “And it could be that the borrower will be required to pay it back because it’s determined that they really didn’t need the funds as certified.”

-Additional accounting guidance around how to handle the forgivable loans provided by the SBA may be forthcoming, though Miller hasn’t heard rumbles as of press time.
-For now, companies should think carefully about whether to classify a loan within a debt or grant model — and, in the case of the latter, reassess frequently to ensure eligibility and loan forgiveness criteria are met.
+As guidance continues to develop, companies should think carefully about whether to classify a loan within a debt or grant model — and, in the case of the latter, reassess frequently to ensure eligibility and loan forgiveness criteria are met.